MichaIng/DietPi-Docs/docs/software/programming.md

 === "Quick start"

-    - It starts automatically after installation.
-View Portainer web interface by opening the browser using next URL: `http://<your.local.ip>:9002` [^1].
+    - Portainer starts automatically after installation.
+To view the web interface, open the web browser using next URL: `http://<your.local.ip>:9002` [^1].

     - If you have basic questions on how to use **Portainer**, please read the beginner guide: <https://codeopolis.com/posts/beginners-guide-to-portainer/>.